-BridgeValley partners with MBS Direct to provide bookstore services for its students.
+BridgeValley partners with Barnes and Noble to provide bookstore services for its students.
 This online company sells new, used, and rental textbooks as well as various campus supplies.
-For more information, visit the BridgeValley website or stop by the Division of Student Affairs in Main Hall on the South Charleston campus or in Davis Hall in Montgomery.
+For more information, visit the BridgeValley website or stop by the bookstore in South Charleston in Building 2000.

 Safety of our students, faculty, staff, and visitors is a top priority at BridgeValley Community and Technical College.
 Campus Police works diligently to ensure a safe work and academic environment for the BridgeValley community.
 Administration and the Campus Safety Committee have implemented several services that will allow everyone to play a vital role in security on campus.
 In addition, there are campus police officers to assist students in the parking areas and in other helpful ways around campus.
 For all emergencies, including medical, you should first call 911.
 Remember when calling from a campus phone you will need to dial the number 9 for an outside line.
 All other non-emergencies, contact the campus police department.

 Career Services offers many services to students including on-line career search and employment opportunities; announcements of available full-time, part-time, internship, and seasonal positions; and on-campus career fairs and workshops.

 Clubs and Organizations

 BridgeValley Community & Technical College recognizes a variety of student clubs and organizations.
 These organizations cover a broad range of interests that include leadership, professional, religious, academic honorary, social and special interest.
 Students may also petition to the Student Government Association to organize a club or organization.
 For a full list of recognized student club and organizations, please visit the Campus Life section of the BridgeValley website or stop by the Office of Student Services.